leeleavitt/procPharm/extras/Documentation/tcd.md

     (Red + Blue) / (Red - Blue)

-The general work flow of this example is
+The general work flow of this example is,

   1. Find a representation of what I am looking for.
 Here I choose a neuron amplified by the compound R3J.
   2. Fill in all the group with cell_types by pressing <kbd>F7</kbd>